-Rent a boat in Hamburg and head north via Cuxhaven to the German Bight in the North Sea, a popular spot for sailing in Germany.
-Spend your boat holiday in Germany island hopping in the North and Wadden Seas as you explore the islands along the German Frisian archipelago, which spans from Denmark in the north down to the coast of the Netherlands.
+Go on a sailing holiday in Hamburg and head north via Cuxhaven to the German Bight in the North Sea, a popular spot for sailing in Germany.
+Spend your sailing holiday in Germany island hopping in the North and Wadden Seas as you explore the islands along the German Frisian archipelago, which spans from Denmark in the north down to the coast of the Netherlands.
 Take a break in Ameland, an island of the Netherlands, with its gorgeous sand dunes and quaint villages, including scenic Nes.

 If you are looking for a tranquil retreat, consider cruising the inland waterways of the Mecklenburg Lake District, by the gorgeous Müritz National Park, or along to 325km River Havel just west of Berlin.

-Experience the diverse urban and natural landscapes at your own pace when you charter a yacht in Germany.
+Experience the diverse urban and natural landscapes at your own pace when you go on a sailing holiday in Germany.
 The country's varied coastlines and inland waterways, provide a wide range of sailing experiences.
-If planning to charter a yacht on the northwestern coast of mainland Germany or the Frisian Islands, you'll find ports in Hamburg, Bremerhaven, Norddeich and Wilhemshaven.
+If planning to sail on the northwestern coast of mainland Germany or the Frisian Islands, you'll find ports in Hamburg, Bremerhaven, Norddeich and Wilhemshaven.
 Cuxhaven also offers a seaside resort and is famous for having been the site of German rocket experiments in the mid-20th century.

 You may also want to extend your sailing holiday in Germany to explore more of our favourite destinations for sailing in northern Europe.